 The crucial point is that investment platforms are designed for people who are making their own investment decisions.
 This is referred to as ‘execution only’.

 Video: how investment platforms work

-Our video guide to fund supermarkets explains how they work.
+Our video guide to investment platforms explains how they work.

 What does 'execution only' mean?

 The Financial Conduct Authority describes 'execution only' as a 'transaction executed by a firm upon the specific instructions of a client where the firm does not give advice on investments relating to the merits of the transaction and in relation to which the rules on assessment of appropriateness do not apply.'

 In simple terms, this means you're wholly responsible for selecting and buying investment products, and that an investment broker will only place your money into the products you choose, rather that telling you which investments to pick.

 A broker will not recommend products based on your personal circumstances, and will only give you information that could help inform your decision.

 - Find out more: finding a financial adviser explained

 What investments can I buy on a platform?